James’s story

 There was one particular student who had a long history of challenging behaviour.
 He was always being removed, or removing himself, from class.
 He told me that he felt he had already failed: “If I’m not in lessons, don’t do assessments or mocks then I won’t fail again.”
 We spent time working on his goal (to do a particular course) and went through the choices he had (not to go to class, go to class) and the resulting consequences.

 It took the pressure right off.
-He was able to relax, think more clearly, actively make a choice.
+He was able to relax, think more clearly, and actively make a choice.
 Engagement improved.
 Attendance improved.
 His schoolwork improved.
 It made all the difference.

-Grit has helped me consolidate all my professional experience, all my life experience.
+Grit has helped me consolidate all my professional experience, and all my life experience.
 It’s given me a structure, a toolbox to really make a difference with some of our most challenging young people.